becooper/ProgrammingAssignment3/README.md

 #### 4.3 Extract "only the measurements on the mean and standard deviation for measurement"

 There is much discussion on the course web site about the ambiguity of this step.
 Does this include features derived from the mean, such as "fBodyAcc-meanFreq()-X" or "angle(X,gravityMean)"?
 The only guidance is to explain your choice.
+(See the ```codebook.md``` file for further explanation and justification.)

 Therefore, I chose to err on the side of caution.
 I believe that it is better to include additional, unnecessary features than to exclude necessary features.